ckz8780/react_corgis/README.md

 - `Gallery`: The parent gallery component
   - Props: None
   - Initial State:
-    - photoCount: Number of photos to render - 10
+    - photoCount: Number of photos to render => 10
-    - domainStub: The stub for the domain that generates random images - "http://www.placecorgi.com"
+    - domainStub: The stub for the domain that generates random images => "http://www.placecorgi.com"
-    - minWidth: Minimum width for the generated photos (x 100) - 2
+    - minWidth: Minimum width for the generated photos (x 100) => 2
-    - maxWidth: Maximum width for the generated photos (x 100) - 4
+    - maxWidth: Maximum width for the generated photos (x 100) => 4
-    - minHeight: Minimum height for the generated photos (x 100) - 1
+    - minHeight: Minimum height for the generated photos (x 100) => 1
-    - maxHeight: Maximum height for the generated photos (x 100) - 4
+    - maxHeight: Maximum height for the generated photos (x 100) => 4

 - `PhotoContainer`: A flex photo container for grouping images of similar heights
   - Props:
     - An array of photos of similar heights

 - `Photo`: A photo component to fill up a `PhotoContainer`
-  - Props: a photo object containiner the image's:
+  - Props: a photo object containing the image's:
     - width: Width
     - height: Height
     - aspectRatio: Aspect Ratio